Uses

 - iDrive Backup services.

-- DropBox Upgraded to a paid plan.
+- DropBox Upgraded to a paid plan because of recent file syncing issues wit iCloud.

 - iCloud 200 GB plan

-- Apple Music annual subscription, mostly for Mom.
+- Apple Music annual subscriptio.

 - omg.lol Site status page, basic Weblog hosting and other services, and a kind community.